priyammaz/PyTorch-Adventures/README.md

 ![banner](src/visuals/banner.png)

 ---
-The National Center for Supercomputing Applications Center of AI Innovation at the Univerity of Illinois Urbana-Champaign hosts many HAL tutorials dedicated to give newcomers to the fields of AI a practical first look at the tools needed to perform research in this area.
+The National Center for Supercomputing Applications Center of AI Innovation at the University of Illinois Urbana-Champaign hosts many HAL tutorials dedicated to give newcomers to the fields of AI a practical first look at the tools needed to perform research in this area.